ando11235/aiPiCar/README.md

 ## Project Introduction and Overview

 Pick up any news source today, and you’ll likely see something about autopilot technology.
-Whether it’s lane assistance on production cars, self driving fully autonomous vehicles on the streets of LA, delivery drones autopiloting themselves to delivery drops, or worse, a recent accident caused by testing of these emerging technologies, we can be certain that the industry is rapidly advancing towards adoption of autopilot technology.
+Whether it’s lane assistance on production cars, self-driving fully autonomous vehicles on the streets of LA, delivery drones autopiloting themselves to delivery drops, or worse, a recent accident caused by testing of these emerging technologies, we can be certain that the industry is rapidly advancing towards adoption of autopilot technology.

 Although major corporations like Tesla and Amazon are pouring billions of dollars into this technology, the practical applications can be learned and demonstrated on a much smaller scale.
 The goal of this project is to demonstrate these technological concepts using a small Robotic Car powered by a Raspberry Pi, at a price tag under $400.